 Renaissance What marked the Renaissance Era?

 The time period of the Renaissance shifts depending on which historians you are consulting.
-It also differs by regions – the era commence much earlier in South Europe than Scandinavia, for example.
+It also differs by regions–the era commences much earlier in South Europe than in Scandinavia, for example.

 It is common to date the Renaissance period from the 14th to the 17th century, but in some historical expositions the Renaissance does not emerge until the 15th century.

 Among the most famous Renaissance writers we find Francesco Petrarca (1304-1374), Giovanni Boccaccio (1313-1375), François Rabelais (between 1483 and 1494-1553), Miguel de Cervantes (1547-1616), William Shakespeare (1564-1616) and John Milton (1608-1674).